Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

   // TODO Screenshot
 <img src="../../Images/TBD.png" width="800">

-- Open GitHub Copilot to create the animation.
+- Open GitHub Copilot Chat, then click `+` to clear prompt history.

-- Type the following in the chat window:
+- Type the following in the chat window to create the animation:

   ```
   I want you to create an React animation of an airplane doing manouvers.
 Implement the following function: `export const animateManeuvers = (airplaneRef: MutableRefObject<null>, maneuvers: string)`.